LOLemons/IntentwiseChatbot/README.md

 Open the `backend.py` file, change the path of the LlaMa 2 model (which you will have to have gain access to and downloaded from HuggingFace).
 Then run the `backend.py` file.
 It will run a flask app locally on your computer.

+A fairly capable Nvidia GPU is needed to run the webpage locally (at least 8gb vram recommended) to make use of the quantization.

 Keep in mind that the LLM too is running locally and extensive resources will be used to run the web page.

 Report issues on the issues page